whoisjustinngo/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your computer.
 2. Download the latest `advyze.jar` release from [this link](https://github.com/AY2122S1-CS2103-T14-4/tp/releases).
 3. Copy the file to the folder you want to use as the _home folder_ for Advyze.
 4. Double-click the file to start the app.
-You should see the Dashboard tab displayed (refer to the [Dashboard tab](#dashboard-tab) section to see how it is supposed to look like).
+You should see the Dashboard tab displayed (refer to the [Dashboard Tab](#dashboard-tab) section to see how it is supposed to look like).
 5. At this point, you are good to go!
 You can now begin running the commands detailed in this guide for any of the tabs.

 ---